Author

 • Increased costs due to overspending: Organizations may excessively allocate resources—such as compute or storage—without proper equilibrium, leading to unnecessary expenses.
 This pattern can gradually result in inflated cloud bills and financial inefficiencies.

-• Inefficient resource utilization: An exclusive focus on cost reduction may lead to the underutilization of resources, causing wasted capacity and higher costs per unit of work accomplished.
+• Inefficient resource utilization: An exclusive focus on cloud cost reduction may lead to the underutilization of resources, causing wasted capacity and higher costs per unit of work accomplished.

 • Poor performance and user experience: Overemphasizing cost-cutting measures may result in insufficient resource allocation for applications and services, leading to diminished performance and a degraded user experience.